isomerpages/nlb-reference/_arts-visual-arts/visual-arts/the-arts-space-season-1-jalan-jalan.md

 Call no: RSING 779.995957 CHI

-This publication features photographs and other documents exhibited at the “Exhibition of Chinatown” organised by the Archives & Oral History Department from 31 March – 10 April 1983.
+This publication features photographs and other documents exhibited at the “Exhibition of Chinatown” organised by the Archives &amp; Oral History Department from 31 March – 10 April 1983.
 The images and documents come with brief write-ups and captions.
 A map (circa 1846) by Government Surveyor Mr. John Turnbull Thomson is featured on p.16, which includes areas around Ann Siang Hill (then Scott’s Hill).

 <a name="shoppast"></a>